mongodb/docs-node/.github/pull_request_template.md

 - [ ] Did you run a grammar-check?
 - [ ] Does it render on staging correctly?
 - [ ] Are all the links working?
-- [ ] Are the staging links in the PR description updated?
+- [ ] Are the staging and workerpool job links in the PR description updated?